john-lallo/caek/README.md

 caek
 ====

-an artifact of confection revolving about an axis through its centre
+an artifact of confection revolving about an axis through its centre (for chrome 37+)